 With zero-touch, organisations purchase their Android 8.0+ devices from an authorised reseller.
 After which, the reseller creates a zero-touch console customer accounts for the organisation and imports the devices.
 From there, the organisation can then log into the console and associate these devices to one of any of the EMMs that currently support a fully managed deployment scenario (Device Owner mode) via a configuration.
 These configurations also support DPC extras, which allow organisations to pre-configure items like server URL and username.

-The DPC (EMM Agent) will be pulled down automatically along with any defined configurations when the device first boots or is factory reset, as demonstrated in the GIF.
+The DPC (EMM Agent) will be pulled down automatically along with any defined configurations when the device first boots or is factory reset, as demonstrated in the above GIF.

 On the EMM side, there’s not a considerable amount of work to be done – for EMMs that do already support fully managed deployments it’s basically ready to go.
 For EMMs that don’t yet support it, more information on allowing support can be found here.